 if the baseline quality of a waterbody “exceeds levels necessary to support propagation of fish, shellfish, and wildlife and recreation in and on the water, that quality shall be maintained and protected” unless the San Diego Water Board makes findings that (1) any lowering is necessary to accommodate important economic or social development in the area in which the waters are located; (2) water quality adequate to protect existing uses is fully assured; and (3) “the highest statutory and regulatory requirements for all new and existing point sources and all cost-effective and reasonable best management practices for nonpoint source control”.

 This provision has been interpreted to mean that, “[i]f baseline water quality is equal to or less than the quality as defined by the water quality objective, water quality shall be maintained or improved to a level that achieves the objectives.”
 (See State Water Board, Administrative Procedures Update, Antidegradation Policy Implementation for NPDES Permitting, 90-004 (APU 90-004), p.
 4.)
-Therefore, in evaluating, whether existing water quality is adequate to achieve and maintain compliance with aquatic life beneficial uses, the San Diego Water Board will look at CSCI scores.
+Therefore, in evaluating, whether existing water quality is adequate to achieve and maintain compliance with aquatic life beneficial uses, the San Diego Water Board will look at CSCI scores consistent with the Stream Biological Objective.

 B. State Antidegradation Policy

-The State Antidegradation Policy is triggered by a reduction in water quality in a Water of the United of the State that is considered “high quality.”
+The State Antidegradation Policy is triggered by a reduction in water quality in a Water of the United of the States that is considered “high quality.”
 If the baseline water quality in a perennial or seasonal stream exceeds the water quality necessary to achieve compliance with the Stream Biological Objective, then the San Diego Water Board may not authorize degradation of the water quality unless it finds (1) that the degradation is consistent with the maximum benefit of the people of the state, (2) will not affect a water’s present and anticipated beneficial uses, (3) will not result in water quality less than that prescribed in policies (i.e. lower than the Stream Biological Objective), and (4) will ensure the best practicable treatment or control (BPTC) of discharges.

-For the purposes of the State Antidegradation Policy, a perennial or seasonal Stream with a baseline biological condition that is attaining reference conditions is considered “high quality”.
+For the purposes of the State Antidegradation Policy, a perennial or seasonal stream with a baseline biological condition that is attaining reference conditions is considered “high quality”.
 Perennial and seasonal streams with a CSCI score greater than or equal to the 10th Percentile of the CSCI scores are attaining reference conditions.

 The San Diego Water Board will evaluate whether there is a potential for a reduction in water quality by considering the potential for the discharge to cause a decrease in the CSCI score.
 A decrease occurs when a CSCI score(s) is lower than the expected inter-annual variability observed at similar reference sites.
 The San Diego Water Board recognizes that CSCI data is not always available for a given receiving water.
 In the absence of CSCI data, the San Diego Water Board will use best professional judgement to determine existing and baseline biological condition of the receiving water using all available and relevant information, including but not limited to CRAM scores, IBI scores for algae, IBI scores for benthic macroinvertebrates, or water and sediment chemistry data.